fastrgv/AdaVenture/README.md

 **ver 1.1.1 -- 2mar17**
+* Include statically linked linux exe for enhanced portability.
 * Repaired a rendering error that failed to draw items dropped on the labyrinth floor.
 * Removed deprecated OpenGL commands and enums that may have caused aborts.
-* Added fantasy tree in labyrinth.
+* Added fantasy tree in labyrinth;  Zoroastrian embellishment on castle.
 * Improved OpenGL error checking.
 * Added an avatars directory loaded with a few alternates.